cds-mipt/evalution_iou_from_folders/README.md

              (125, 0, 125):1,
              (255, 0, 0):2}

-2. To enter path to images in get_iou_metric.py: L.95-96
+2. To enter path to masks in get_iou_metric.py: L.95-96
 3. To run:
 python get_iou_metric.py
 ```